apache/flink/docs/dev/event_time.md

 <img src="{{ site.baseurl }}/fig/stream_watermark_out_of_order.svg" alt="A data stream with events (out of order) and watermarks" class="center" width="65%" />

+Note that event time is inherited by a freshly created stream element (or elements) from either the event that produced them or from watermark that triggered creation of those elements.

 ## Watermarks in Parallel Streams